 Do you want to learn more about fungi?
 How to grow them and use them?
 Which mushrooms are edible?

-Do you want to understand how mycorestoration can save our forests, gardens, water bodies, even the human race itself?
+Do you want to understand how mycorestoration can save our forests, gardens, water bodies, and even the human race itself?
 Let us discuss this when we sit around the bonfire next time.